chadsmith12/tour-of-go/notes/types.md

 ## Structs

-A `struct` is ac ollection of fields.
+A `struct` is a collection of fields.

 ### Struct Fields